 These are dynamic instructor-led courses, with a small group of participants, typically lasting between four and eight weeks.
 Course content is released on a daily or weekly basis through a dedicated portal.
 Participants can access videos, e-learning modules, podcasts, articles, tests and more, and interact with each other during livestream webinars and in forums.

 Standalone or part of a series, educational webinars are typically an hour long and provide law enforcement officers around the world with specialized knowledge on a specific area.
 Participants have the opportunity to ask questions and participate in polls, and webinars are made available to watch again after the event.

 Our Virtual Academy library contains educational resources, such as academic papers and guidelines, for law enforcement officials who wish to explore topics in greater depth.

 The INTERPOL Virtual Academy also provides access to two complementary platforms:

 - Intellectual Property (IP) Crime Investigators College.
-This is an online training platform for law enforcement, regulatory authorities and private sector investigators in intellectual property (IP) crimes.
-It is delivered in partnership with Underwriters Laboratories, Inc. Find out more at https://college.iipcic.org.
+This is an online training platform for law enforcement and stakeholder groups in intellectual property (IP) crimes.
+It is delivered in partnership with UL Standards & Engagement.
+Register for training or find out more at https://iipcic.org.